0x1eef/nanoc-webpack.rb/README.md

 ## About

 nanoc-webpack.rb is a [nanoc](https://github.com/nanoc/nanoc#readme) filter
-that can compile textual content with [webpack](https://webpack.js.org/). nanoc-webpack.rb aims to bring the benefits of JavaScript, TypeScript and the webpack ecosystem to nanoc-powered websites.
+that can compile textual items with [webpack](https://webpack.js.org/). nanoc-webpack.rb aims to bring the benefits of JavaScript, TypeScript and the webpack ecosystem to nanoc-powered websites.